vanya-vasya/website-4-bird/SECURE-PROCESSOR_ENV_SETUP.md

 ## Changes Made

-1. ✅ Updated payment API to use real NetworkPay endpoints
+1. ✅ Updated payment API to use real Secure-Processor endpoints
 2. ✅ Removed mock responses and demo mode indicators
 3. ✅ Configured proper return URLs for the deployed website
 4. ✅ Updated webhook handler with new credentials